| Available Languages: | English | Español | Français | 日本語 (Nihongo) | Português | Русский (Russkiy) | 中文 (简) (Simplified Chinese) | |

 Xlib: connection to ":0.0" refused by server Xlib: Client is not authorized to connect to Server

 Class: Fatal.
-The client programs can't connect to the display server (XDarwin) because they use bogus authentication data.
-This can be caused by some VNC installations, by running XDarwin through sudo, and probably some other freak accidents.
+The client programs can't connect to the display server (X11 or XQuartz) because they use bogus authentication data.
+This can be caused by some VNC installations, by running X11-based apps through sudo, and probably some other freak accidents.
 The usual fix is to delete the .Xauthority file (which stores the authentication data) in your home directory and re-create an empty file:

 cd rm .Xauthority touch .Xauthority